Da Yu ding: Description

+The ding is attributed to King Kang of Zhou (1020-996 BC), and the date of its inscription is stated by the ding to be in his 23rd Year (997 BC).
+The attribution to King Kang comes from the Xiao Yu ding, which was discovered alongside it and mentioned sacrifices that had been made to King Wen, King Wu, and King Cheng.
+Its design also compares well with other bronze artifacts from his period.

 Inscription

 The tripod's inside features 19 lines collectively containing 291 Chinese characters.
 Most is the King's Speech.
 The first speech is a historical overview in which he provides a moral rationale for the fall of the Shang dynasty (c.
 1600-1046 BC) and the rise of the Western Zhou.
 Here, the King said that drinking wine in excess has made the Shang dynasty lose the Mandate of Heaven, grace, and the army, while the Kings of Zhou do not drink excessively even ceremonially.
 The King further commands Yu (盂) to support the King and to work official service throughout days.
 The second speech is a short charge to Yu to emulate his late grandfather, Nang Gong.
 The third speech is the appointment of the king's minister with army power and a detailed inventory given by the King.
 The last section of the inscription is Yu himself recording that he made this tripod for his deceased grandfather Nang Gong in response to the king's kindness.
 It was the king's 23rd year.
 The inclusion of 1726 slaves in the listed inventory is an important historical resource for studying slavery.